thunderbird/developer-docs/thunderbird-development/building-thunderbird/README.md

 ## Build Configuration

 To build Thunderbird, you need a file named `mozconfig` in the root directory of the mozilla-central checkout that contains the option `comm/mail` enabled.
-If you do not already have this file, then you can create a file with this line by doing this in the `source/` directory:
+If you do not already have this file, then you can create it with this line by doing this in the `source/` directory:

 ```
 echo 'ac_add_options --enable-project=comm/mail' > mozconfig